BOOK YOUR FREE STRATEGY SESSION

 Key takeaways

-• Understanding your RSU vesting schedule and tax considerations is essential for optimizing your cash flow and managing tax liabilities.
+• Understanding your RSU vesting schedule and tax considerations is essential for optimizing your cash flow and tax liabilities.
 Use an RSU calculator to avoid any unexpected surprises.

 • Having a strategy for managing concentration risk, or overexposure to a single stock, is important for overall risk mitigation.